Initiatives for Addressing Key Sustainability Issues (Materiality)

 PICK UP

-Toyotsu Inno-Ventures Project
+Toyotsu Inno-Ventures Project (TIVP)

 The Toyotsu Inno-Ventures Project (TIVP) is a companywide project with the mission of identifying and enhancing the seeds of new business to create businesses.
 Ideas for new business are solicited from within the company and proof of concept (PoC) verification is performed, ultimately leading to business developing within a sales division.
 The fiscal year ending March 31, 2025, marks the seventh year of this project, and we value each employee’s aspiration and proactive approach to management to contribute to solving social issues while being aware of the alignment of ideas and Materiality.
 This project instills a strong sense of ownership among participants and develops strong individuals who thoroughly pursue customer needs.